Expressing Likelihood and Possibility

 Point 3: If something is not probable, then use unlikely or not likely.

-- The event is in winter, so it probably not be warm outside.
+- The event is in winter, so it will probably not be warm outside.

-The event is in winter, so it is unlikely it will be warm outside. - By the end of the money, most of my money will probably be spent.
+The event is in winter, so it is unlikely it will be warm outside. - By the end of the month, most of my money will probably be spent.

 By the end of the month, it is unlikely that I will have any money left.

-Point 4: Something adverbs highly (strong) and fairly (medium) add intensity.
+Point 4: Some adverbs like highly (strong) and fairly (medium) add intensity.

 - It is highly unlikely that we finish by tomorrow. (low chance)

-- It is highly likely that the two companies merge. (strong chance)
+- It is highly likely that the two companies will merge. (strong chance)

 - It is fairly likely that the event will be canceled. (might happen)